-YPT is delighted to announce the Socotra Arabian Sea Tour for autumn 2020.
-We will officially be taking advantage of the new flights going from Cairo into Socotra, stopping by Seiyun in Yemen.
+Join our Socotra Island Yemen Tour as we will be taking advantage of convenient flights from Abu Dhabi (UAE) into Socotra, stopping by Seiyun in Yemen.

-Wednesday 13th October – Habido – Ayhaft Canyon National Park – Delisha Beach
+Monday 6th December – Abu Dhabi (United Arab Emirates) – Hadibu – Ayhaft Canyon National Park – Delisha Beach

-Arrival in Habido, Socotra at 8:45am .
+Arrive in Habido, Socotra at 11:30am.
 Upon arrival we’ll be greeted by our local Socotri guide who will accompany us for the trip.

 Dinner at the Delish Tourist Complex.

-Overnight in our centrally located hotel in Hadibo.
+Overnight in our centrally located hotel in Hadibu

-After breakfast we’ll head for Homhil National Park.
-Homhil National Park is famous for its Dragon’s blood trees, which cannot be found anywhere else.
+After breakfast we’ll head for Homhil National Park – famous for its Dragon’s Blood trees, which cannot be found anywhere else outside of Socotra.
 But that’s not all: many other impressive forms of flora like the bottle tree and the cucumber plant can be found here.
 After an hour’s walk we’ll reach an amazing crystal-clear pool with a view over the whole southern part of Socotra.

-The most hardcore amongst us can descend from the mountain on foot.
-Others can walk back to the car and be driven down towards the beach.
+For those up for a hike may descend from the mountain on foot.
+Others may walk back to the car and be driven down towards the beach.

 Arher is the meeting point of freshwater and saltwater, creating an impressive natural phenomenon.
 Over here you’ll find some giant sand dunes.

-You will be free to walk around the area on your own.
-Those up to the challenge can climb the 300m-high sand dune found here.
+Free to explore around the area on your own.
+Those up to the challenge may climb the 300 meter high sand dune found here.

 Dinner and overnight in Arher.

-After waking up next to the beach people can choose between 2 morning activities:
+Breakfast, then after waking up next to the beach you may choose between 2 morning activities:

 A steep hike to Hoq’s Cave (4 hours).
 This is one of the most important spots on the island.
 OR: